BhaveshKapil/Image-Colorization/README.md

 print(len(train_dl), len(val_dl))
 ```

-### 1.3- Generator proposed by the paper
+### 1.3- Generator

-This one is a little complicated and needs explanation.
 This code implements a U-Net to be used as the generator of our GAN.
-The details of the code are out of the scope of this article but the important thing to understand is that it makes the U-Net from the middle part of it (down in the U shape) and adds down-sampling and up-sampling modules to the left and right of that middle module (respectively) at every iteration until it reaches the input module and output module.
-Look at the following image that I made from one of the images in the article to give you a better sense of what is happening in the code:
+The important thing to understand is that it makes the U-Net from the middle part of it (down in the U shape) and adds down-sampling and up-sampling modules to the left and right of that middle module (respectively) at every iteration until it reaches the input module and output module.
+Look at the following image that made from one of the images in the article to give you a better sense of what is happening in the code:

 ![unet](./files/unet.png)

 The blue rectangles show the order in which the related modules are built with the code.
 The U-Net we will build has more layers than what is depicted in this image but it suffices to give you the idea.
 Also notice in the code that we are going 8 layers down, so if we start with a 256 by 256 image, in the middle of the U-Net we will get a 1 by 1 (256 / 2⁸) image and then it gets up-sampled to produce a  256 by 256 image (with two channels).
-This code snippet is really exciting and I highly recommend to play with it to fully grasp what every line of it is doing.

 ```python
 class UnetBlock(nn.Module):